KhosroBahrami/ObjectDetection_SSD_Tensorflow/README.md

 ## Prerequisite
-The main requirements can be installed by:
+The main requirements ro run SSD can be installed by:

 ```bash
 pip install tensorflow    # For CPU